vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays lines containing the pattern root
+Script that displays all the line that do not contain pattern